maubanel/bnb/README.md

 ## Initial Contact
 Tuesday November 12th, 2019

-We reached out Brown and Brown Custom Clothiers and asked if he was interested in allowing us to do a real-life UX project on his business.
+We reached out Custom Clothiers and asked if he was interested in allowing us to do a real-life UX project on this business.

 ## PreScreen